spirometaxas/usa-flag/README.md

 # usa-flag
 Print the flag of the United States of America to the console using unicode box characters and ANSI-256 colors!

-Minimum terminal width: 150 characters
+Minimum dimensions: 39 rows X 150 columns (ratio: 10:19)

 ## Usage
 ### Via `npx`: